-Texas Construction Laws are tricky and full of rules to follow in order to make them work in your favor.
+Texas Construction Laws are tricky and full of rules to follow to make them work in your favor.
 When you are trying to get paid for a commercial construction project, relying on your right to file a mechanic’s lien is the best way to ensure payment.
-So, what happens when the project owner or General Contractor asks you to sign a lien waiver?
-As long as you understand the purpose of one, then you should be fine to sign.
+So, what happens when the project owner or general contractor asks you to sign a lien waiver?
+As long as you understand what it is and its purpose, you should be OK signing it.

 What is a lien waiver?

 To better understand how a construction lien waiver works, let’s first examine what it is.
 A lien waiver is a document that waives and forfeits the signing party’s lien rights.
-It is signed by the subcontractor or material supplier at the time of payment.
-Think of it as a receipt in exchange for payment by the project owner that makes your payment official and your rights to file a lien null and void.
+It is signed by the contractor, subcontractor, or material supplier at the time of payment.
+Think of it as a receipt in exchange for payment.
+It makes your payment official and your rights to file a lien for that amount, null and void.

 Should I sign a lien waiver before being paid for the work?

 No!
-You should never sign a lien waiver unless you’ve been paid for the work addressed in the waiver.
-Now, in true Texas style, there are actually four different Texas lien waiver forms available, and each applies to a different payment scenario as determined by you and the project owner.
+You should never sign a lien waiver unless you’re being paid for the work addressed in the waiver.
+Now, in true Texas style, there are four different lien waiver forms available, and each applies to a different payment scenario as determined by you and the project owner.
 Let’s break them down:

 - Conditional Progress Lien Waivers – This lien waiver is used when you and the project owner have agreed to mid-project payments – or progress payments – for work completed on a project.
-It will waive lien rights to that portion of work only IF the payment has been made.
+It will waive lien rights to that portion of work, but only AFTER the payment has cleared the bank.

 - Unconditional Progress Lien Waivers – Like the above waiver, this version is used when progress payments have been agreed to.
 However, this waiver is NOT conditional on payment, so please do not sign one unless your money is in the bank!